mitranim/ng-decorate/readme.md

 2, where one-way binding is the default, and Angular 1.x, which doesn't support it natively.

-Silly example with a hardcoded string:
+Example with a hardcoded string:

 ```html
 <controlled-input value="'constant value'"></controlled-input>